nodejs/node/doc/api/http2.md

 See [Headers Object][].

-*Note*: In HTTP/2, the request path, host name, protocol, and method are represented as special headers prefixed with the `:` character (e.g. `':path'`).
+*Note*: In HTTP/2, the request path, hostname, protocol, and method are represented as special headers prefixed with the `:` character (e.g. `':path'`).
 These special headers will be included in the `request.headers` object.
 Care must be taken not to inadvertently modify these special headers or errors may